top of page

 Tier 1 Abilities

 Pick Lock: The player is now able to pick locks of a strength equal to or less than their Tier.
+It takes 60 seconds uninterrupted to successfully pick a lock.

 Phys Rep: A skeleton key or lockpicking kit of a nature that suits their character.